 The use of real books throughout the theme ensures pupils are immersed in good quality literature which models how readers and writers behave.

-We use the ‘Bug Club’ reading scheme by Pearson Education throughout the academy, which is an online system using eBooks.
+We use the ‘Bug Club’ reading scheme by Pearson Education throughout the academy.

 Phonics is taught using the Letters and Sounds Document as a framework.
 The sounds that we teach come from the Jolly Phonics programme.

 Click on the links below to view our Curriculum documents:

 All pupils must be encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.

 Throughout Key Stage 1 and 2 we teach literacy through the Power of Reading programme.